 The Neolithic Age still bares its mark on this remote gem encroaching the Savu Sea attracting a trickle of adventure-driven culture fanatics and gung-ho surfers.
 Megalithic tombs abound in charming villages home to thatched clan houses as a reminder that in Sumba, ancient rituals are still a part of daily life.

-Rock-strewn hills blanketed in Alang grass bare the brunt of howling winds on Sumba’s southern coast.
+Rock-strewn hills blanketed in Alang grass bear the brunt of howling winds on Sumba’s southern coast.
 The exposed coastline attracts swells creating conditions for other worldly surf safaris in total isolation.

 Off the coast, world-class fishing awaits in crystal clear deep waters appealing to divers looking for an off the beaten track destination.